LucasChaka/Chess_Analytics/README.md

 ### A general data overview: What can we learn about the data?

 Initially, the first thing that comes to mind for any chess enthusiast is what is commonly and mistakenly referred to as the Elo score, a less modified version of the Glicko rating system.
-According to [Dr. Mark E. Glickman, The Glicko System](http://www.glicko.net/glicko/glicko.pdf), the Glicko system is a modified Elo rating system that assesses the strength of a player in zero-sum two-player games.
+According to [Dr. Mark E. Glickman, author of the Glicko System](http://www.glicko.net/glicko/glicko.pdf), the Glicko system is a modified Elo rating system that assesses the strength of a player in zero-sum two-player games.
 (Please refer to the full mathematical function of the rating system on [Dr. Mark E. Glickman](http://www.glicko.net/glicko/glicko.pdf)).
 However, for the generality associated with calling the rating system "the Elo score", the report will refer to the rating system as the Elo rating going forward.
 It should be noted here that the rating score of [lichess.org](https://lichess.org) is different from the Elo rating of [chess.com](https://www.chess.com/).

 Chess players, especially online chess players, practice to increase their Elo score over time.
 Elo scores can help a player assess their level, whether beginner, intermediate, master, or grandmaster.
 The following table depicts the hierarchy of Elo scores: